 By When Should You Get to Morocco?

-You need to be in Marrakech by Saturday the 10th of December (for the first retreat) or Saturday the 4th of March (for the second retreat) at the latest in order to catch the bus the next morning.
+So you need to be in Marrakech by Saturday 20th of February at the latest in order to catch the bus with the group at 0800 the next morning.

-You can catch a night bus back from the desert the following Saturday so you could fly out again Sunday afternoon the 18th of December or Sunday 12th of March.
+You can catch a night bus back from the desert the following Saturday so the earliest you could fly out again is Sunday morning the 28th of February.

 On the Monday morning we’ll put our bags on the camels and then walk out an hour and a half to our camp in the dunes.